Reduction of licence and related fees in response to COVID-19 coronavirus

 - the fee payable for a two-year licence will be discounted by one half (50%).

-- Refunds equivalent to 12 months of the fee will be provided for fees paid for multi-year licences since 1 April 2020.
+- Refunds equivalent to 12 months of the fee will be provided for fees paid for multi-year licences between 1 April 2020 and 27 October 2020.

-- Refunds will be provided for one-year, annual and one-off fees that have been paid since 1 April 2020.
+- Refunds will be provided for one-year, annual and one-off fees that have been paid between 1 April 2020 and 27 October 2020.

 Plumbing notification and compliance fees